psypolatic/PYAutodefinition-gui/README.md

 # PYAutodefinition-gui
 A python app that will give you definitions for a list of words

+Definitions are recieved from a public free definition gui (yet to be decided which) Gui is made with Tkinter

 I orignally made a definition app in pythona year ago from writing this but it was messy and lacked gui.